 The Corporation's response to the finding identified in our audit is described in the accompanying schedule of findings.
-We did not audit the Corporation's response and, accordingly, we express no opinion on it.
+We did not subject the Corporation's response to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.